 Easy Tips and Tricks for Taking Interior Home Pictures

-Here is my best “Explain it like i’m five” breakdown of taking photos of your home for social media.
+Here is my best “Explain it like i’m five” breakdown of taking photos of your home with a DLSR camera for social media.

 Today we are going to get into my process for how I take pictures of my home.
 I am not by any means an expert but I’m happy to share with easy language.
 I figured you don’t want to know all the technical terms and can be overwhelming.

 If you want your instagram or blog to grow now a days you need to get your photos on point.
 Lately it feels like everyone hires professional photographers in the Home Design niche.
 Since that’s not in my budget I’ve figured out what works for me and I think it can help you!